 The sponsors were Mr. Sibley & (Blank) The service was interesting & God grant that this little one may indeed be regenerated by the exercise of a true & lively faith in Christ on its own part when it comes to years of discretion & that in sponsors & Parents may realize that they must teach it the truth as it is in Jesus.”

 The cup engraving has the last name Hollway, and Cooke’s entry puts an “o” in the middle.
 So she looked in the old baptismal records in the office at St. Paul’s, and indeed it is recorded as Hollway there.
 The two infants baptized before the church’s completion were also recorded.
 She says she will have to take a magnifying glass with her when she again looks at the entry to read the tiny, beautiful cursive handwriting that names the sponsors of Elizabeth Jane Hollway and the information on the first two baptisms Rev. Kendricks performed.

 At church that next Sunday morning after the eBay auction, Bill Blumensaadt had her going!
 Before service, he stood up and told the congregation this tale “On eBay the other night, I tried to buy this child’s baptismal silver cup, which I wanted to donate to the church.
 My high bid at the last minute was $1800, but I wasn’t successful in winning the cup . ..”
 At that point, I interrupted him with, “You did not, Bill!
 I know you’re just pulling my leg.
 That other bidder was not you!”
 Does Jeanne say she wonders if we’ll ever discover who it was?!

-Jeanne intends to donate the silver cup to St. Paul’s and thinks it would be nice to have it displayed in the museum.
+Jeanne intends to donate the silver cup to St. Paul’s and thinks it would be nice to display it in the museum.
 She will be working out those details with Vestry and LEIHS.
-Jeanne also wants to say thank you to all who gave her encouragement and support in pursuing this.
+Jeanne also wants to thank everyone who gave her encouragement and support in pursuing this.
 But for right now……it’s back to winter fishing.